Greek Island Getaway

 - Gyro: A wrapped pita bread with shredded pork or chicken, tzatziki, fries, tomato, & onions – YUM

-- If you’re feeling adventurous, try Ouzo, a traditional aperitif
+- Ouzo: If you’re feeling adventurous, try this traditional anise-flavored aperitif.

-- Greek Fava dip: Made of yellow split peas, this is super popular on Santorini!
+- Fava dip: Made of yellow split peas, this is super popular on Santorini!

 - Feta me meli: Baked feta cheese with honey… enough said.